CivicActions/ssp-toolkit/docs/controls/RA.md

 > Security control type: Hybrid

-### Part a)

 #### LINCS specific control or LINCS Responsibility

-In addition to the fully inherited IaaS and PaaS scanning conducted by AWS ACE as reported to FedRAMP, the CivicActions Security team uses the OWASP ZAP application scanning tool to scan the LINCS application for vulnerabilities on a monthly basis.
-All vulnerability findings are documented for remediation though the CivicActions Security team by creating a GitHub issue and assigning the ticket to the appropriate CivicActions team.
-Vulnerability assessments will be archived and be tracked on a quarterly Plan of Action & Milestones (POA&M) and submitted to LINCS personnel responsible for the LINCS system.
+The LINCS Technology Project uses vulnerability scanning software to document and determine risks to the system.
+These scans are being run on a regular basis and the results of these scans are being used to inform changes to the system and verify that security controls are working correctly.
+These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.

 #### Amazon Web Services (AWS) US-East/West control support

-The system fully inherits this control to fully cover the AWS managed cloud from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  vulnerability scanning for operating system/infrastructure and database servers.
-AWS monthly scan results can be monitored via FedRAMP to verify the control’s implementation was adequate such as OS-level scans.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: vulnerability scanning.

+### Part a)

+#### CivicActions Responsibility

+CivicActions Operations uses vulnerability scanning software to document and determine risks to the system.
+These scans are being run on a regular basis and the results of these scans are being used to inform changes to the system and verify that security controls are working correctly.
+These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-CivicActions uses the automated vulnerability scanning tool OWASP ZAP to scan the LINCS system application.
-ZAP updates the list of known vulnerabilities automatically and describes the risk of each vulnerability.
+CivicActions uses the automated vulnerability scanning tools OpenSCAP and OWASP ZAP to scan systems and applications.
+Both tools update the list of known vulnerabilities automatically and describes the risk of each vulnerability.

-#### Amazon Web Services (AWS) US-East/West control support

-The system fully inherits this control to fully cover this control for the AWS managed cloud from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  vulnerability scanning for operating system/infrastructure and database servers.
-AWS monthly scan results can be monitored via FedRAMP to verify the control’s implementation was adequate such as OS-level scans.